mikeydevelops/advent-of-code/readme.md

 `php ./advent` or `./advent`.
 To see what options are available use `./advent --help`.

-When you run solutions, information about the chosen day is automatically downloaded from adventofcode.com and used when showing the result of the solutions.
+When you run solutions, if you have provided aoc session, information about the chosen day is automatically downloaded from adventofcode.com and used when showing the result of the solutions.

 ### Running the solution scripts